 This strategy, called task analysis, ensures clear instruction by explicitly teaching each unit of knowledge in a step-by-step manner, rather than assuming prior understanding.
 Educators often provide scaffolding support, which becomes gradually less necessary as students grow more proficient.
 Such a method enables a systematic progression, aiding students in developing the capacity to handle more complex thinking tasks over time.

-Modeling and Demonstration
+Modelling and Demonstration

-Modeling and demonstration stand as vital components of explicit instruction.
+Modelling and demonstration stand as vital components of explicit instruction.
 These tools involve teachers clearly presenting concepts to ensure students understand how to apply skills effectively.
 A teacher may use think-aloud strategies, vocalizing the decision-making process during problem-solving.
 This provides students insight into applying strategies in their learning.

-Guided Practice
+Guided Practise

 Guidance ensures misconceptions are detected early, allowing for reteaching as needed.
 Such a collaborative environment promotes frequent student responses, enhancing engagement and comprehension.
-This step strengthens the readiness of students to eventually practice skills on their own effectively.
+This step strengthens the readiness of students to eventually practise skills on their own effectively.

-Independent Practice
+Independent Practise

 Explicit instruction in the Classroom